-The interview itself comprised a combination of participant narrative in 'free-flow' format and a semi-structured interview.
-At the beginning of the interviews the interviewers introduced themselves and their role and led the participant through the informed consent process.
+The interview itself comprised a combination of free-flow narrative and a semi-structured interview.
+At the beginning of the interview, the interviewer introduced themselves and their role and led the participant through the informed consent process.
 This included describing the format of the interview, expected duration, how data would be managed, confidentiality issues and the rights of the participant to refuse/withdraw and ask questions.

-Having given consent to continue, participants were then asked to tell their story in their own words without interruption.
-They were asked to mentally take themselves back to the morning of 9/11 and describe their experiences from the point they entered the

-World Trade Center towers until they evacuated the towers.
-This narrative format was used to uncover experiences and situations in the WTC evacuation which might not previously have been considered by the researchers and therefore explored, and to enable the participant to relax and remember the events of that day in their own way.
+Having given consent to continue, participants were then asked to tell their story in their own words.
+They were asked to mentally take themselves back to the morning of 9/11 and describe their experiences from the point they entered the World Trade Center towers until they finally exited the towers.
+This narrative format was used to enable the participant to relax and remember the events of that day and uncover experiences and situations in the WTC evacuation that might not previously have been considered by the researchers.

-The free-flow narrative was followed by a semi-structured interview, during which the interviewer expanded upon and confirmed details previously provided in the free-flow and sought to ascertain more specific information regarding the participant's entire experience relevant to the specific areas of research interest.
+The free-flow narrative was followed by a semi-structured interview, during which the interviewer confirmed and expanded upon details previously provided in the free flow and sought to ascertain more specific information regarding the participant's entire experience relevant to the specific areas of research interest.
 The semi-structured interview was piloted in New York over a period of six weeks.
-From the pilot study it became apparent that there were at least seven distinct phases that evacuees experienced during 9/11, namely: pre-recognition, recognition, response, horizontal evacuation, vertical evacuation, evacuation interruption (where participants chose to interrupt their evacuation, e.g. after the public announcement in WTC 2) and exiting the WTC complex.
+From the pilot study it became apparent that there were at least seven distinct phases that evacuees experienced during 9/11, namely: pre-recognition, recognition, response, horizontal evacuation, vertical evacuation, evacuation interruption (where participants chose to interrupt their evacuation, e.g., after the public announcements in WTC2) and exiting the WTC complex.
 These phases constitute a new model of evacuation behaviours and as such informed the development of the database.

 Throughout the interview, interviewers attempted to extract from the participant as much contextual information relating to time and location of the described experiences.
-For example, it was considered important to determine an estimate for the actual time (absolute) that something occurred, and the time taken for certain events to occur e.g. waiting in line, fire fighters to pass.
+For example, it was considered important to determine an estimate for the actual time (absolute) that something occurred, and the time taken for certain events to occur, e.g., waiting in line, fire fighters to pass.
 Interviewers also attempted to establish where the participant was when this occurred (floor level, location on floor).
-Where absolute times couldn't be determined they tried to determine the times that things were occurring relative to global time markers e.g. time Tower 2 hit, time Tower 2 collapsed.
-This information was crucial to address specific engineering research questions related to e.g. response times, travel speeds, etc.
+Where absolute times could not be determined they tried to determine the times that things were occurring relative to global time markers, e.g., time WTC2 hit, time WTC2 collapsed.
+This information was crucial to address specific engineering research questions related to, e.g., response times, travel speeds, etc.

-Participants were also asked to examine floor plans in order to, orientate themselves and identify their respective evacuation routes.
-Although the efficacy of this was greatly dependant upon the participants spatial awareness and ability to relate to diagrams/maps.
-However, many participants came from a technical background and coped well with this task.
-Computer generated animations of people descending stairs based on the classic Fruin densities [13] were periodically administered in order estimate crowd densities in the escape routes (Figure 1).
-The animations were generated using the buildingEXODUS evacuation software [14,15] which was configured to generate the appropriate average Fruin density for a generic stair configuration of dimensions representative of those in the WTC.
+Participants were also asked to examine floor plans, in order to orientate themselves and identify their respective evacuation routes.
+Computer generated animations of people descending stairs based on the classic Fruin densities6 were periodically administered in order to estimate crowd densities in the escape routes.
 These animated images were introduced whenever the participant entered or exited a stairwell, and whenever they mentioned crowding on the stairs.
 This information, together with information on time periods where important events occurred on stairs, assists in identifying travel speeds on stairs and associated crowd densities.